cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* interface{}

-If set, installation process purges chart on fail.
+If set, the installation process purges the chart on fail.

-The wait flag will be set automatically if atomic is used.
-Defaults to `false`.
+The 'wait' flag will be set automatically if 'atomic' is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.17.0/docs/data-sources/template#atomic DataHelmTemplate#atomic}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/3.0.1/docs/data-sources/template#atomic DataHelmTemplate#atomic}

 ---